Pelvic floor dysfunction

 Pelvic floor dysfunction is a term used for a variety of disorders that occur when pelvic floor muscles and ligaments are impaired.
 The condition affects up to 50 percent of women who have given birth.
 Although this condition predominantly affects women, up to 16 percent of men are affected as well.
 Symptoms can include pelvic pain, pressure, pain during sex, urinary incontinence (UI), overactive bladder, bowel incontinence, incomplete emptying of feces, constipation, myofascial pelvic pain and pelvic organ prolapse.
 When pelvic organ prolapse occurs, there may be visible organ protrusion or a lump felt in the vagina or anus.
+Research carried out in the UK has shown that symptoms can restrict everyday life for women.
+However, many people found it difficult to talk about it and to seek care, as they experienced embarrassment and stigma.

 Common treatments for pelvic floor dysfunction are surgery, medication, physical therapy and lifestyle modifications.

 The term "pelvic floor dysfunction" has been criticized since it does not represent a particular pelvic floor disorder.
 It has therefore been recommended that the term not be used in medical literature without additional clarification.

 Epidemiology

 Pelvic floor dysfunction is defined as a herniation of the pelvic organs through the pelvic organ walls and pelvic floor.
 The condition is widespread, affecting up to 50 percent of women at some point in their lifetime.
 About 11 percent of women will undergo surgery for urinary incontinence or pelvic organ prolapse by age 80.
 Women who experience pelvic floor dysfunction are more likely to report issues with arousal combined with dyspareunia.
 For women, there is a 20.5% risk for having a surgical intervention related to stress urinary incontinence.
 The literature suggests that white women are at increased risk for stress urinary incontinence.

 Though pelvic floor dysfunction is thought to more commonly affect women, 16% of men have been identified with pelvic floor dysfunction.
 Pelvic floor dysfunction and its multiple consequences, including urinary incontinence, is a concerning health issue becoming more evident as the population of advancing age individuals rises.